T800Fox/Poor_Mans_FTP/README.md

 # Poor_Mans_FTP
-A quick and dirty way of downloading files out of a folder for The Linux Kernel or macOS.
+A quick and dirty way of getting files off a UNIX machine.